Milestone Guidelines and How to Propose a Milestone

 a2)The proposer(s) obtain permission letter from owner(s) of site(s) where milestone plaque(s) is to be placed sample cover letter and Sample Site Owner Permission Letter.

 a3) The proposer supplies 4 possible outside expert reviewers.
-These must be provided at or before the proposal is submitted.
+These must be provided at the time, or before, the proposal is submitted.

 B) The Proposer(s) completes and submits proposal using the ETHW.
 Note:The ETHW uses a different platform and thus a different logon from your IEEE logon.
 You must obtain an ETHW login in order to be able to edit/submit a milestone proposal.
 There is a choice "Account/Login" tab on the top right of the menu bar of ETHW Milestones page to request an ETHW login.